 - Work on amicable resolutions to personal conflicts with open communication.
 When you’re highly stressed, you may feel angry or sad and this could cause you to snap at someone or bottle up emotions.

-- Be selfish and do the things which bring you joy.
+- Be selfish and do the things that bring you joy.
 Taking time to work on your mental health is important and should be a priority.
 If you feel your boss will not understand, talk to your HR manager.

 - Maintain a work-life balance by switching off after work hours and spending time with loved ones or doing things you enjoy.
 This prevents your stress levels from reaching peaks that can affect your health.